Ireen Wüst

-Irene Karlijn (Ireen) Wüst ([iˈreːɱ ˈʋyst]; born 1 April 1986) is a Dutch former long track speed skater of German ancestry.
+Irene Karlijn "Ireen" Wüst ([iˈreːɱ ˈʋyst]; born 1 April 1986) is a Dutch former long track speed skater.
 Wüst became the most successful speed skating Olympian ever by achieving at least one gold medal in each of five consecutive Winter Olympic appearances.
-Wüst is also the only athlete to win an individual gold medal in five consecutive Olympics, Summer or Winter.
+Wüst is the second athlete (after Britain's Steve Redgrave) to win a gold medal at five consecutive Olympics, Summer or Winter, and the first to do so in individual events.

 Wüst is both the youngest Dutch Olympic gold medalist and the oldest speed skating gold medalist in the history of the Winter Games.
 At the age of nineteen, on 12 February 2006, she won the gold medal at the 2006 Winter Olympic Games 3000 metre event; four years later at the 2010 Winter Olympic Games she won the 1500 metre event; at the 2014 Winter Olympic Games she won two gold and three silver medals, making her the most decorated athlete at the Sochi Games.
 Following her record sixth speed skating gold medal in the 1500 metres and bronze in the team pursuit event at the 2022 Winter Olympics she has won a record thirteen Olympic medals, more than any other speed skater, making her the most successful athlete of the Netherlands at the Olympics.
 She is also a seven-time world allround champion, a fifteen-time world single distance champion, and a five-time European allround champion.
 In 2014, she was elected by Reuters as the Sportswoman of the World.